 Find out more

-Six CoST countries including Ukraine and Costa Rica have begun to implement the ITI and over the coming months, Honduras, Afghanistan, Sekondi-Takoradi (Ghana) and Uganda will publish their results and recommendations.
+CoST countries including Ukraine and Costa Rica have begun to implement the ITI and over the coming months, Honduras, Sekondi-Takoradi (Ghana) and Uganda will publish their results and recommendations.
 Both CoST programmes are holding high-level events today where they will dive into the results of the ITI in their respective countries, with participation from key stakeholders including Ukraine’s Minister for Infrastructure, Mr Oleksandr Kubrakov.
 The events will explore what the ITI results mean for both infrastructure sectors going forward, with key recommendations and lessons to be learnt from the data.

 Information relating to both events can be found below: